Tim-Riffelmacher/smart-wallet/README.md

 ## Installation

 Firstly, ensure that [Python3](https://www.python.org/downloads/) is installed on your system.
 Afterwards, proceed to install the required dependencies by executing the command `pip3 install -r requirements.txt` in the root directory of the repository.
 Once the dependencies are installed, initiate the web application by executing `streamlit run pages/Dashboard.py`.
-If the streamlit command is not recognized, you may need to add it to the `$PATH`, or consider creating a virtual Python environment.
+If the streamlit command is not recognized, you may need to add it to the `$PATH`, or consider creating a [virtual Python environment](https://docs.python.org/3/library/venv.html).

 ## Manual

-This section describes what functionality the web application offers and how it can be utilized.
+This chapter explains the functionalities offered by the web application and provides guidance on how to correctly utilize them.

 ### Navigation Bar

 ![](./resources/navigation_bar.png)

-On the left side of the web application, a navigation bar is presented, facilitating navigation among the five distinct pages, each of which is elaborated upon in the following sections.
+On the left side of the web application, a navigation bar is presented, facilitating navigation among the five distinct pages, each of which is elaborated upon in the following.

 ### Dashboard Page